Safety Guidelines for Live Events

 - Persons from high-risk groups for COVID-19 complications should consult their physician before participating.

 - Runners are encouraged to not attend, defer or switch to a virtual event if they’re experiencing any symptoms.

-- Do practice social distancing - ensure appropriate spacing between runners; the current recommendation is ten feet of separation during activity.
+- Do practice social distancing - at various locations at the start and finish and along the course.
+Ensure appropriate spacing between runners; the current recommendation is ten feet of separation during activity.

 - Do not engage in traditional forms of physical contact (handshakes, high-fives, hugs, partner stretching) or close group pictures/selfies, unless from the same household. *Please be respectful of other people’s personal space and their reactions – if they seem uncomfortable, add more space between you if possible.

 - Do wash your hands or use hand sanitizer after using a port-a-john.

 - Do not share personal items, such as towels, food, hydration, energy gels, etc.

 - Participants should carry personal hydration (bottles/packs) if possible and use water stations as necessary while maintaining social distance guidelines.